 On the upside, the global transport of vaccines and the boom in e-commerce is creating increasing demand for freight planes, for new cargo hubs, and for ULDs that fit perfectly the needs of freight forwarders and container leasing companies.
 This, in turn, creates opportunities for ULD manufacturers like VRR.
 It’s a chance for us to help our customers operate more efficiently right now and to help futureproof their business.
 Because one thing’s for sure: there will be another crisis.

-So, what is the key to being an efficient and sustainable developer of air cargo containers?
+So, what is the key to being an efficient and sustainable developer of air freight containers?
 It is (we believe) offering the industry sustainable products.
 In other words, products that help overcome today’s challenges and make ULD handlers and cargo carriers more resilient should a similar situation ever happen again.

 Nobody knows for sure if and when we’ll see a return to normal trade flows once the majority of passenger flights resume.
 That means we don’t know how ULDs will be distributed around the world.
 What we do know is that—sooner rather than later—ULD fleets need to be rebalanced.
 We need to have our ULDs in the right place at the right time if we’re to achieve efficiency in the air cargo industry.
 We need to transform our ULDs and the way we manage them.
 Only then can we respond adequately to the next crisis.